We have complied our most frequently asked questions here! Please reach out to our director with any addition questions.

 What is the Learn to Skate Program?

 The Learn to Skate USA Program is a beginning ice-skating program created by the United States Figure Skating Association to serve the needs of many different types of skaters.
 We cater to brand new and beginning skaters, beginning or advancing hockey players, adults, and recreational and competitive skaters.

 The Helena Figure Skating Club offers several Learn to Skate sessions per season.
 We welcome new sign-ups at the start of each session.

 When are Learn to Skate Classes Held?

 Learn to Skate classes are held on Sunday afternoons throughout the skating season.
-2018-2019 schedule posted here.
+Classes run from 12:50PM-1:50PM throughout the 2019-2020 season.
+Season schedule available here http://www.helenafigureskating.club/class-schedule.

 What Ages and Levels Can Participate in Learn to Skate?

 The Learn to Skate program is designed to engage skaters ages 4 through adult, at any level.
 Skates are placed in the appropriate level based on their age and skill level assessments from our Learn to Skate Director and experienced staff.
 Whether you have never stepped on the ice, or are looking to advance your skating skills, we have a class for you.

-How So I Sign Up for Learn to Skate Classes?
+How do I Sign Up for Learn to Skate Classes?